juan-castrillon/brewday/README.md

 The application port is required and the app will not start if it is not provided.
 If notifications are enabled, the different settings are required.

+Brewing systems are completely optional.
+If at least one is set up, the import wizard will give the option to set a system for the recipe and the measurements can then be used to input height instead of volume when measuring.
+It will also register the system in the stats.
+If at least one system is declared, only `power-watts` is optional.
+Diameters are always internal and for the height measure  (from the inside bottom) to the highest point of the pot's rim, the spot where liquid would spill out if you kept filling it.

 To pass a configuration file, the application must be run with the `--config` flag, followed by the path to the configuration file.
 If no configuration file is provided, the app will attempt to read the configuration from environment variables.